codefresh-io/terraform-provider-codefresh/docs/resources/pipeline.md

 - `type` - (Optional) The trigger type.
 Default value - **git**.
 - `repo` - (Optional) The GitHub `account/repo_name`.
 - `branch_regex` - (Optional) A regular expression and will only trigger for branches that match this naming pattern.
+- `branch_regex_input` - (Optional) Flag to manage how the `branch_regex` field is interpreted.
+Possible values: "multiselect-exclude", "multiselect", "regex".
+Default: "regex"
+- `pull_request_target_branch_regex` - (Optional) A regular expression and will only trigger for pull requests to branches that match this naming pattern.
+- `comment_regex` - (Optional) A regular expression and will only trigger for pull requests where a comment matches this naming pattern.
 - `modified_files_glob` - (Optional) Allows to constrain the build and trigger it only if the modified files from the commit match this glob expression.
 - `events` - (Optional) A list of GitHub events for which a Pipeline is triggered.
 Default value - **push.heads**.
 - `provider` - (Optional) Default value - **github**.